 - Garnish with lime wedges.

 I’ve found that the key to mocktails is the ingredients.
 Could I buy lemon or lime juice?
 Yes.
 Will it taste as delicious?
 No. The freshness of those ingredients is what makes the drink taste great.
 You may have to dirty a blender to puree some watermelon, but you will end up with a tastier result.
-Do you have a favorite mocktail?
-Share the recipe in the comments section!

 Pin this post on Pinterest.